If it weren’t for plants and water, which produce our nutrients and oxygen, there wouldn’t be any life on Earth.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Plants & Water & Oxygen = Life on Earth
+Please use the Social Network links just below to share this information from The Explanation, Plants & Water & Oxygen = Life on Earth